dlgosk95/qbb2022-answers/week1-homework/README.md

 The total length of the contigs is 234467bp.

-# What is END??
+# What is END?? awk is working line by line.
+End means finish sum before printing.
 # What is offset??

 Question 2.3.
 What is the size of your largest contig?
 [Hint: check samtools faidx plus sort -n]